PARAG SANGHVI, MD, MSPH, FACRO

 • Clinical Focus Leukemia and Lymphoma, Head and Neck Cancers, Central Nervous System Tumors, Stereotactic Radiosurgery, Brachytherapy, and Proton Therapy

 Dr. Sanghvi is a Professor and Vice Chair for Business Development in the Division of Radiation Oncology.
 He oversees all the business relationships including affiliations in the Department.
-He is also the Hematologic Malignancies Section Chief and is a member of multiple disease teams, including Head & Neck Cancers and CNS Tumors.
-He also serves as the Associate Program Director of the Radiation Oncology Residency Program.
+Within the department, he is the Service Chief for Hematologic Malignancies as well as the Associate Program Director of the Radiation Oncology Residency Program.
+He serves on the Moores Cancer Clinical leadership team as the Clinical Director of Radiation Oncology.